richchapler/AzureSolutionsDocumentation/docs/wip/SQL_CloudMirroring.md

 ```

 #### Monitor Replication Status

-- Check the Managed Instance Link status within SSMS to ensure that the changes are being captured and sent
+- Check the Managed Instance Link status within SQL Server Management Studio to ensure that the changes are being captured and sent
 - Look for any errors or latency issues in the replication log or the status dashboard

 #### Verify Data on the Azure SQL Managed Instance

-Connect to the Managed Instance using SSMS and query the SampleDB.
+Connect to the Managed Instance using SQL Server Management Studio and query the SourceDB.
 For example:

 ```sql
 SELECT * FROM Customers;